Table of Contents

 3. Improving Employee Experience

-According to a survey by Mercer, the largest HR consulting firm in the UAE, employee engagement’s top drivers are career opportunities, leadership, and work-life balance.
+According to a survey by Mercer, the largest HR consulting firm in the UAE, the top factors driving Employee Engagement are career opportunities, leadership, and work-life balance.

 To improve employee experience, companies in the UAE must be able to provide career advancements to all the employees of each organization.

-It is long working hours that are reshaping the workforce in the UAE.
+Long working hours are reshaping the workforce in the UAE.
 HR teams can promote balance in many industries through policies that encourage work-life balance.
 This could include flexible working hours, paid time off, and encouraging other activities, leading to job satisfaction and, ultimately, higher employee retention.

 4. Diversity and Initiatives